Polyfluoroalkyl Substances or PFAS

 Should Greeley residents be concerned about PFAS?

-We continue to monitor through routine sampling even though Greeley’s chance of having a high-level detection of a PFAS is extremely low.
 The source water entering our two treatment plants comes from snowmelt, and our watershed is free of any known high-level concentration of PFAS coming from industrial sources.
-Greeley will begin testing its source water for PFAS in 2024.
+Greeley tested its source water for PFAS in 2024 and found no detectable levels of the 30 most common PFAS compounds.
+We continue to monitor through routine sampling even though Greeley’s chance of having a detection of PFAS is extremely low.

-The EPA is proposing a new federal standard to regulate PFAS.
+The EPA finalized new federal standards to regulate PFAS in drinking water.
 What is Greeley Water’s response?

 - The City of Greeley’s first priority is the health of our community.